RashaunaMead/FoodLocationsDemo/ReadMe.md

 4. get an api key
 5. insert keys into html to use table and api
 6. Custom SQL calls with UI

+Update:

+import new responses to fusion table, this must be done for map to reflect changes

 [API](https://developers.google.com/maps/documentation/javascript/reference)